-Statistics show that the food service industry is America’s #1 retail employer.
-In Wisconsin and throughout the nation, there is an increasing need for well-trained food service personnel for restaurants, catering enterprises, healthcare facilities and other institutional food service establishments.
+Statistics show that the foodservice industry is America’s #1 retail employer.
+There is an increasing need for well-trained food service personnel for restaurants, catering enterprises, healthcare facilities, and other institutional food service establishments in Wisconsin and throughout the nation.

 Culinary Production Specialist classes may be offered at these Madison College campuses: